ASTER: Natural and Multi-language Unit Test Generation with LLMs: Our Approach

 \section{Our Approach}

 Figure~\ref{fig:overview} illustrates our LLM-based test-generation technique, guided by program analysis.
-The process comprises two phases, both utilizing stage-specific prompting: (1)~\textit{Preprocessing}, in which static analysis extracts context and template (\cref{fig:prompting-templates}) constructs initial prompts for LLM-driven unit test generation in Java and Python and (2)~\textit{Postprocessing}, where the generated tests undergo code fixing for correctness and code coverage.
-The prompt template is modified with relevant content.
-This iterative approach leverages LLM capabilities while ensuring test suite robustness through systematic analysis and refinement.
+The process consists of two phases, both utilizing stage-specific prompting: (1)~\textit{Preprocessing}, in which static analysis extracts context and constructs initial prompts (\cref{fig:prompting-templates}) for LLM-driven unit test generation in Java and Python and (2)~\textit{Postprocessing}, where the generated tests are repaired for compilation and runtime errors, and augmented for coverage enhancement.